Top 5 Multi-Currency Accounts (From an Industry Insider)

 IS WORLDFIRST FOR ME?

-If you’re a business that wants the best local currency account solution on the market, then yes.
+If you’re a business that wants a cheap and comprehensive local currency account solution on the market, and willing to prioritise that over what I deem as safety - then WorldFirst is for you.

-If your business also wants to hedge their currency risk with tools like forward contracts, then also yes.
+If your business also wants to hedge their currency risk with tools like forward contracts, then also yes, but again there are safer choices.

-If you’re an individual, then no, you can’t access WorldFirst.
+If you’re an individual, or an American business, then no, you can’t access WorldFirst.
 You only really have an option between Wise and Revolut.

 WorldFirst Pros WorldFirst Cons